-Simmons argues that the civil penalties assessed in sections 1775 and 1777.7 are unconstitutional because they are excessive as applied.
-Simmons contests section 1775 penalties because total penalties would outstrip the slim profit margin it earned on the Project.
-It contests section 1777.7 penalties for the same reason, and because the way DLSE calculated the penalties would allegedly penalize Simmons for days when it was not on the job.
-Sections 1775 and 1777.7, however, do not recognize profit margins when setting the standards for penalty rates; nor does section 1777.7 limit DLSE in how penalty days are measured.
+Simmons argues that the civil penalties assessed under sections 1775 and 1777.7 are unconstitutional because they are excessive.
+Simmons contests the section 1775 penalties, asserting that the total penalties would outstrip the slim profit margin it earned on the Project.
+It contests the section 1777.7 penalties for the same reason, and because the way DLSE calculated the penalties would allegedly penalize Simmons for days when it was not on the job.
+Sections 1775 and 1777.7, however, do not recognize profit margins when setting the standards for penalty rates; nor does section 1777.7 support Simmons' argument as to how penalty days are measured.

-The Director declines to opine on Simmons' constitutional arguments because the Director is bound by California Constitution, article III, section 3.5, which provides that an administrative agency has no power to refuse to enforce a statute on the grounds it is allegedly unconstitutional unless and until an appellate court has so held; nor does an administrative agency have the power to declare a statute unconstitutional.
+The Director declines to opine on Simmons' constitutional arguments because the Director is bound by California Constitution, article III, section 3.5, which provides that an administrative agency has no power to refuse to enforce a statute on the grounds it is unconstitutional unless and until an appellate court has so held; nor does an administrative agency have the power to declare a statute unconstitutional.
 (Cal.
 Const., art.
 III, § 3.5; Reese v.
 Kizer (1988) 46 Cal.3d 996, 1002; Southern California Labor Management Operating Engineers Contract Committee v.
 Aubry (1997) 54 Cal.App.4th 873, 887.)
 While the Director views Simmons' constitutional arguments as lacking merit, the Director declines to provide further discussion of those arguments in this Decision.